wcjohnchen/capstoneProject2/README.md

 ## VII.
 Addendum

 **Convolutional Neural Network**.
 In the first CNN model, there was a clear overfitting of the training set.
 The validation loss was higher than training loss, and steadily increasing.
 To improve the model, more CNN layers were added; however, with slightly less trainable parameters.
 Batch normalizaton layers were also added.
 Furthermore, the optimizer was changed from adam to stochastic gradient descent (SGD) with nesterov (momentum=0.9, decay=1e-6).
 The dropout rate was increased from 0.1 to 0.2.
 The image size was reduced from (300, 300) to (256, 256).
 The new CNN architecture was shown here: https://github.com/wcjohnchen/capstoneProject2/blob/main/data/cnn_architecture.txt.
+It may also be useful to apply kernel regularizer (on weights) and/or activity regularizer (on layer output) to the convoultional layer in order to achieve a higher accurary in the future implementation.

 Learning rate = 0.00005, optimizer = SGD.